 Are you a nonchalant elated rangefinder user who never found out how it works?
 Perhaps you’re not; you’ve consistently been asking yourself rhetorically ‘how do laser rangefinders work?’ but never got an answer.
 Here is the article that’s designed to help you.
-This article doesn’t base its facts on a product but it covers the performance of laser rangefinders in all ramification.
+This article doesn’t base its facts on a product but it covers the performance of laser rangefinders in all ramifications.

 Let’s begin by finding out what rangefinders is all about.
 Rangefinders are detecting devices.
 They are primarily used for determining the distance apart between the user and the intended target.

 Furthermore, there are three types of rangefinders that are presently available.
 They are laser rangefinders, ultrasonic rangefinders, and optical rangefinders.
 However, we’ll be discussing laser rangefinders.
-This is because the laser rangefinder is the most dependable among the three due to the fact that it utilizes electromagnetic wave to carry out its mechanism.
+This is because the laser rangefinder is the most dependable among the three due to the fact that it utilizes electromagnetic waves to carry out its mechanism.

 Laser rangefinders utilize optical remote sensors to locate an intended target.
 The remote sensor is also known as the Light Detection and Ranging (LIDAR) technology.
-This technology also consist of angular or spatial resolution power which makes it possible for users to vividly see the graphics display of the object in their sizes and produce the distance apart in yardage.
+This technology also consists of angular or spatial resolution power which makes it possible for users to vividly see the graphics display of the object in their sizes and produce the distance apart in yardage.